 What if I Already Have a Doctor I Like?

-WTCHP services and benefits are completely voluntary.
+Services and benefits of the WTCHP are completely voluntary.

 Regardless of the healthcare treatment you choose, it is important to note that health services will only be free of charge under the WTCHP if:

-- they are provided by a WTCHP physician; and
+- They are provided by a WTCHP physician; and

-- they relate to and/or are designed to treat the patient’s Covered Condition.
+- They relate to and/or are designed to treat the patient’s Covered Condition.